look416/google_drive_upload_script/README.md

+**This is a pull from labbots google drive upload script** I have updated the script to add in two improvement, i.e.
+- uploading files that contains whitespace
+- Allow creating subdirectory which previously all files, including subdirectories files are uploaded into same folder

 **Google drive upload**
 -------------------
 Google drive upload is a Bash scripts based on v2 google APIs to upload files/directories into google drive.
 This is a minimalistic shell script which utilizes google OAuth2.0 device flow to generate access tokens to authorize application to upload files to your google drive.